securefederatedai/openfl/docs/running_the_federation.rst

 .. note::

-	Follow the procedure in the director-based workflow to become familiar with the setup required and APIs provided for each role in the federation: Director manager, Envoy manager, and Experiment manager (data scientist).
+	Follow the procedure in the director-based workflow to become familiar with the setup required and APIs provided for each role in the federation: *Director manager*, *Envoy manager*, and *Experiment manager (data scientist)*.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :hidden:

    source/workflow/running_the_federation.agg_based